Charles Daellenbach: Career

 Daellenbach moved to Toronto and taught music at the Faculty of Music at the University of Toronto.
-The Canadian Brass was formed in 1970 by Daellenbach and trombonist Gene Watts, enlisting trumpeter Stuart Laughton and University of Toronto Business School graduate Graeme Page.
+Canadian Brass was formed in 1970 by Daellenbach and trombonist Gene Watts, enlisting trumpeter Stuart Laughton and University of Toronto Business School graduate Graeme Page.
 As of 2020, Daellenbach had performed fifty years with a seven-thousand performance streak in the ensemble, often compared to the famous baseball hall-of-famer Cal Ripken Jr. who played 2632 consecutive games.

 Daellenbach's contributions to the brass world include over 600 standard repertoire works for brass quintets, more than 30 best-selling concert band versions of the most popular Canadian Brass repertoire, and an educational series that has sold nearly one million copies worldwide.
 His recording company, Opening Day Entertainment (ODEG), has produced over 73 CDs and DVDs.
 Three ODEG CDs have been top-10 Billboard hits, four have received Juno Awards, and 13 have been Juno nominated.

-Ten most defining events for Daellenbach within the Canadian Brass are:
+Ten most defining events for Daellenbach within Canadian Brass are: